riandy-dimas/gitlab-deployment-info/README.md

 2. Click the extension icon
 3. (Optional) Pin it to your toolbar for quick access
 4. Fill in the required details (tags, pipeline, date)
-5. Copy the generated markdown for Confluence or Slack
+5. Copy the generated markdown for Gitlab Release Page, Confluence or Slack
+6. You can also click the fill release notes automatically when you are in **Gitlab New Release Page**

 ---

-## 📄 Confluence Output Example
+## 📄 Markdown Output Example

 ```